mudaliarpradeep/relmgmt/relmgmt/docs/frontend-technical-specification.md

         ].includes(subFunction);
       }

-      return !subFunction; // Should be undefined for other skill functions },
+      // Functional Design, Platform, and Governance should not have sub-functions return !subFunction;
+    },
     { message: "Invalid skill sub-function for the selected skill function" }
   )